Subscribe

 SHABBAT

 Many of our campers say that Shabbat is their favorite time at Camp.
-Shabbat officially begins with our traditional caravan as we walk through Camp, picking up every cabin, dressed head to toe in white clothing.
-Shabbat at Camp might be different than how you celebrate at home – one of the many things that make Jewish camping special!
+Shabbat officially begins with our traditional caravan as we walk through Camp, picking up every cabin, dressed in white clothing.
+Shabbat at Camp might be different than how you celebrate at home (one of the many things that make Jewish camping special).

 Throughout Shabbat, we alter our activities to make the day more restful, relaxing, and different from the rest of the week.
-Some camp activities, like water skiing, photography, and high ropes, are not offered.
+Some camp activities, like water skiing, photography, and Mitbach (teaching kitchen), are not offered.
 Shabbat ends with Havdallah on Saturday evening as Camp gathers to wish each other a Shavua Tov, a good week.
 Following Havdallah, a ruach-filled Israeli dance session is led by our Israeli staff.

 Subscribe to Hakshivu newsletter.